92green/unmutable/README.md

 ### unmutable-lite

 Unmutable-lite is a standalone library that allows you to use a subset of Immutable.js' methods on objects and arrays, and on Immutable.js collections.
-Use this if you like Immutable.js' API sbut don't want the Immutable.js dependency.
+Use this if you like Immutable.js' API but don't want the Immutable.js dependency.

 Refer to the [Methods](#Methods) section to see which methods you can use on Unmutable-lite collections.